mohisen/bonsai-simulink/README.md

 - MATLAB Engine API for Python
 - MATLAB & Simulink (R2017)

+## Clone the Project

+Clone the simulation project with `git clone`.
+You can also download a .zip of the files directly from GitHub.

 ```
 # Download directly or git clone
 git clone https://github.com/BonsaiAI/bonsai-simulink
 ```
-## Clone the Project

-Clone the simulation project with `git clone`.
-You can also download a .zip of the files directly from GitHub.
-For this guide we'll be walking you through the Househeat Simulink demo, one of the supported Bonsai simulation models.

 ## Using Simulink Coder for Parallel Simulations